Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-ampli.md

 ---
 title: Browser
-description: Learn how to install and use the Ampli SDK for the browser JavaScript and Typescript runtimes.
+description: Learn how to install and use the Amplitude Data Ampli SDK for the browser JavaScript and Typescript runtimes.
 icon: material/language-javascript
 ---

 !!! note
     This page covers Browser JavaScript and TypeScript runtimes.
 All (Itly) runtimes are deprecated.
      If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-browser-runtime)** to ugrade to the newest runtime.
-Docs for the Itly version are available **[here](browser.md)**.
+Docs for the Itly version are available **[here](/data/deprecated-sdks/browser)**.

 Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
 The generated tracking library is packaged as a CJS module.